optimass/optimass.github.io/_pages/about.md

 I'm interested in algorithms able to accumulate transferable knowledge or skills enabling generalization to future tasks.
 Consequently, my research topics lies in continual learning and meta-learning.
 My [recent work](https://arxiv.org/abs/2003.05856) proposes a new and more realistic approach to continual learning at the intersection of both fields.

-I'm currently working on Continual Reinforcement Learning, which I believe to be a good testbed for ideas related to *transferable skill accumulation*.
+I'm currently working on Continual Reinforcement Learning, which I believe to be a good testbed for ideas related to *transferable skills accumulation*.

 # News